 (Each link will open in a new window)

 Rabbi Zelony moved to Texas to become the first female rabbi in the Conservative Movement to lead a synagogue in the entire state.
 Rabbi Zelony is a participant of Leadership Richardson for the 2016/2017 year.
 This program builds leaders in the Richardson Community.
-She serves on both the Steering Committee of the Richardson Interfaith Alliance as well as the Rabbinical Assembly’s Rabbinic Education Committee, a group dedicated to providing opportunities for Conservative rabbis in the field to continue learning and growing.
+She serves on the Steering Committee of the Richardson Interfaith Alliance.

 Prior to moving to Texas, she worked as an Assistant Rabbi at Shearith Israel in Atlanta where she advocated for ending domestic abuse by working with the Faith Advisory Team of the Georgia Coalition Against Domestic Violence.
 She also served as the Director of Congregational Learning at Congregation Beth Sholom in San Francisco.
 Rabbi Zelony began her path to the rabbinate at the Pardes Institute in Jerusalem, where she first engaged in serious Jewish text study.
 She received ordination from the Ziegler School of Rabbinic Studies in 2009.
 She also holds a Master’s Degree from American Jewish University’s Graduate Center for Jewish Education.
 She is also an alumna of Rabbis Without Borders.